alugha/hls.js/api-extractor/report/hls.js.api.md

     skip?: HlsSkip;
 }

-// Warning: (ae-missing-release-tag) "IErrorAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isMSESupported" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type IErrorAction = {
-    action: NetworkErrorAction;
-    flags: ErrorActionFlags;
-    retryCount?: number;
-    retryConfig?: RetryConfig;
-    hdcpLevel?: HdcpLevel;
-    nextAutoLevel?: number;
-    resolved?: boolean;
+export function isMSESupported(): boolean;
-};

-// Warning: (ae-missing-release-tag) "ILogger" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isSupported" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface ILogger {
-    // (undocumented)
-    debug: ILogFunction;
-    // (undocumented)
-    error: ILogFunction;
-    // (undocumented)
-    info: ILogFunction;
-    // (undocumented)
-    log: ILogFunction;
-    // Warning: (ae-forgotten-export) The symbol "ILogFunction" needs to be exported by the entry point hls.d.ts
-    //
-    // (undocumented)
-    trace: ILogFunction;
-    // (undocumented)
-    warn: ILogFunction;
-}

-// Warning: (ae-missing-release-tag) "InitPTSFoundData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface InitPTSFoundData {
-    // (undocumented)
-    frag: Fragment;
-    // (undocumented)
-    id: string;
-    // (undocumented)
-    initPTS: number;
-    // (undocumented)
-    timescale: number;
-}

-// Warning: (ae-missing-release-tag) "KeyLoadedData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface KeyLoadedData {
-    // (undocumented)
-    frag: Fragment;
-    // Warning: (ae-forgotten-export) The symbol "KeyLoaderInfo" needs to be exported by the entry point hls.d.ts
-    //
-    // (undocumented)
-    keyInfo: KeyLoaderInfo;
-}

-// Warning: (ae-missing-release-tag) "KeyLoadingData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface KeyLoadingData {
-    // (undocumented)
-    frag: Fragment;
-}
+export function isSupported(): boolean;

 // Warning: (ae-missing-release-tag) "KeySystemFormats" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //